-Both executives and Company members that perform Key Functions and other employees fulfil the fit and proper requirements established in insurance regulations and by the Company.
+The executives and Company members that perform Key Functions fulfil the fit and proper requirements established in insurance regulations and by the Company.
 Fit requirements relate to employees possessing the professional qualifications, experience and knowledge necessary for their position, while proper requirements relate to the absence of negative circumstances that might affect one's performance.
 To facilitate compliance therewith, the Company has a Fit and Proper Policy.